 Water-based sealants would be a better choice for painting IKEA furniture, but you should consider the alternative as well.
 Oil-based polyurethane behaves better when exposed to extreme temperatures, compared to option #2.

-What are the advantages of Polyurethane for painting IKEA furniture?
+Advantages of Polyurethane for painting

 - Adds a shiny touch to your coating.